Can AI accurately predict earthquakes 72 hours in advance from seismic and atmospheric data ?

 The Case File

-"no credible AI system has demonstrated reliable earthquake prediction"
+"No AI system has demonstrated reliable 72-hour earthquake prediction with seismic/atmospheric data."

 What the audience thinks